MahmoodFAlfaqi/neniveh-school-for-distengueshed-ecosystem/replit.md

 -   **Admin Succession Protocol**: A one-click handover mechanism for admin privileges ensures continuity and prevents accumulation of high-level access.
 -   **Session-Based Authentication**: Chosen for its simplicity and security benefits, utilizing HttpOnly cookies and a 7-day expiration.
 -   **Monorepo Structure**: The project is organized as a monorepo (`/client`, `/server`, `/shared`) to enable type safety across the full stack and maintain a single source of truth for shared code.
+-   **Peer Rating System**: Students can rate each other on 15 performance metrics (1-5 stars), with ratings aggregated and displayed on user profiles.
+Self-rating is prevented at both UI and API levels.
+-   **Profile Social Features**: Profile comments allow peer feedback, and user avatars/names are clickable links throughout the app for easy profile navigation.
+-   **Server-Authoritative Social Interactions**: Post likes are tracked server-side with `isLikedByCurrentUser` included in posts queries, ensuring the backend is the single source of truth.
+The frontend reflects this state without local drift.
+Counter updates use safeguards (`GREATEST`) to prevent negative values.

 ## External Dependencies